alanszlosek/rust-sharding-statsd-proxy/README.md

 This is a toy project to help me learn Rust.

 The idea for it came from a previous job.
-The StatsD server wasn't able to keep up with the volume of metrics coming from servers and containers.
-Our pipeline was StatsD metrics to Telegraf, stored in InfluxDB.
+Our StatsD server wasn't able to keep up with the volume of metrics coming from servers and containers.
+Our pipeline was StatsD metrics to Telegraf (configured with the StatsD input), stored in InfluxDB.
 I figured the main bottleneck was the aggregation phase that occurs before Telegraf stores metrics in InfluxDB, but I wasn't able to do any experiments to support this hunch.
-So I thought about creating a StatsD proxy that would consistently shard metrics to 1 of N StatsD servers (Telegraf configured to process StatsD messages).
+So I thought about creating a StatsD proxy that would consistently shard metrics to 1 of N StatsD servers.

 ```mermaid
 graph TD